askldjd/zookeeper-node-shared-lock/README.md

 - `ready` - fired when Lock Service is ready.
 - `ttlExpired` - fired with `function (resourceId)` if a resource is being forcefully released.
+- `disconnected` - fired when we lost connection to Zookeeper

 ## ZooKeeper Lock Recipe